 - Guy A. Zoghby, then managing attorney of IBM

-During this meeting, the above officers were elected, the organization's initial membership was counted at 2,400 in-house counsel, and Washington, D.C., was chosen for the headquarters.
-Bylaws and a charter were composed, and the search began for an executive director.
-Most important, details about how best to serve new members' needs were hammered out, with education, networking and effective representation of in-house counsel at the top of the list.
+A quick tally showed membership at 2,400 in-house counsel.
+The members chose Washington, D.C. for headquarters, drew up the bylaws and charter, and began the search for an executive director.
+More importantly, they hammered out details about how best to serve new members' needs, through education, networking, and effective representation of in-house counsel at the top of the list.

-Those main tenets continue to anchor ACC's mission today.
-As the association has grown, so have our interests, scope of work and outreach.
-In 2003, ACCA became ACC, the Association of Corporate Counsel, reflecting the increasingly global interests of current members and recognizing the needs of our growing membership in more than 50 countries.
+Those services continue to anchor ACC's mission today.
+As the association has grown, so has the scope of our work, interests, and outreach.
+In 2003, ACCA became ACC, the Association of Corporate Counsel, reflecting our increasingly global interests and the needs of our ever-growing membership.